Based on 11 reviews

 The parents' guide to what's in this TV show.

-Parents Need to Know
+What Parents Need to Know

-Parents need to know that this cartoon has something for everyone, blending over-the-top comedy and outrageous adventures that are sure to please the kiddies with smart satire and hilarious cultural references that teens and adults will love.
+Parents need to know that Animaniacs has something for everyone, blending over-the-top comedy and outrageous adventures that are sure to please the kiddies with smart satire and hilarious cultural references that teens and adults will love.
 There's a fair amount of humorous cartoon violence (explosions, collisions, punches, and the like), the occasional double entendre, and lots of fun found in mild misbehavior, but none of it is likely to affect kids.
 And the show does features segments with an educational flair, such as songs that teach about the solar system, U.S. history, and world geography.

-What's the story?
+What's the Story?